ONSdigital/cell-key-perturbation-R/documentation/SML_UserNotes_CellKeyPerturbation_R.md

 ### Terminology

+- Microdata - data at the level of individual respondents
 - Record key - A random number assigned to each record
 - Cell value - The number of records or frequency for a cell
 - Cell key - The sum of record keys for a given cell